MCCRACK3N/Cars./README.md

 2. Second, while in your terminal, type: `https://gitlab.com/Kevinjeet/project-beta.git`

-3. Lastly, we need to switch inoto the projects directory: `cd project-beta`
+3. Lastly, we need to switch into the projects directory: `cd project-beta`

 ####Let's Fire up Docker!
 After comploted the above, now lets enter each command in order.